 Can Your Record Be Used Against You in Plea Negotiations or Sentencing?

 Yes.
 When considering plea negotiations, the prosecutor will look at two primary factors.
-First, they will look at the facts (alleged or actual) and circumstances surrounding this particular case.
+First, they will examine the facts (alleged or actual) and circumstances surrounding this case.
 Second, they will look at your record.
-Generally speaking, the worse your record, the worse the plea and vice versa.
-When considering the sentence in the event there is a conviction in your case, the judge will also consider any prior record you may or may not have.
+Generally speaking, the worse your record, the worse the plea, and vice versa.
+When considering the sentence if there is a conviction in your case, the judge will also consider any prior record you may or may not have.